Articles in this section

 # plesk ext support-access revoke

-Run the following command to activate the SSH access using the Plesk SSH Support Key:
+Run the following command on your server in order to allow SSH access for Plesk personnel via the Plesk SSH Support Key:

 # sed -i '/support@plesk.com/d' ~/.ssh/authorized_keys